deployphp/docs/hosts.md

 ### Overriding config per host

-For example, if you have some a global configuration you can override it per host:
+For example, if you have some global configuration you can override it per host:

 ~~~php
 set('branch', 'master');